jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Enemies/Gunner Ironford.md

 Gunner told Cassius that he was no longer a Paladin of the Church of Laduguer.

 ### Current Activities
 Stole back The Icebreaker in New Calim because he had some business out East.
-The ship was destroyed in the battle, so he is presumably working to get it repaired (Session [[22 - 02182024|22]] and [[23 - 02232024|23]]).
+The ship was destroyed in the battle (Session [[22 - 02182024|22]] and [[23 - 02232024|23]]).
+Solonor explained that he repaired the ship for Gunner in exchange for gold, resources, and [[Spark]].

 ### Personality Traits
 Strongly dislikes charismatic talkative types.
 Expects for people to listen to him and do as he says without hesitation.